-Ripe fruits are less likely to bring about allergies than those that are half ripe or overripe.
-The skin of some fruits are more likely to cause allergies in children.
+Ripe fruits are less likely to bring about allergies than those that are half-ripe or overripe.
+The skin of some fruits is more likely to cause allergies in children.
 To prevent such an occurrence, it may be best to remove the skin before juicing.

 Don’t Put Off the Cleaning